 Homeostasis is the ability to maintain that internal functioning even if there are adverse and disruptive environmental stimuli.

 Adaptogens have been used for thousands of years, including hemp adaptogens.
 Other examples of adaptogens are ginseng, holy basic and maca.
 Adaptogens are varieties of plants that each have their own unique properties of assisting the body in adapting to and managing stress.
-Some of these herbs have anxiolytic, immune boosting and antimicrobial effects, along with assisting in the protection of organs and the prevention of muscle spasms.
+Some of these herbs have anxiolytic, immune boosting and anti-microbial effects, along with assisting in the protection of organs and the prevention of muscle spasms.
 Hemp adaptogens, called cannabinoids, offer many of these same benefits, but their effects can be boosted through the “entourage effect” when combined with terpenes.
-This means you can experience double the effect than using any single adaptogen from hemp alone.
-This is why whole plant, full spectrum hemp oil is the most advantageous.
+Research shows you can experience double the effect than using any single adaptogen from hemp alone.
+This is why whole plant, full spectrum hemp oil has the most potential to bring wellness.

 Hemp cannabinoids are being hailed for their ability to bring balance and order to the endocannabinoid system (ECS).
 Cannabinoids do this by correcting a cannabinoid deficiency in the body.
 It’s thought of, that since the ban of cannabis from our food supply in 1930, we’ve become chronically deficient in cannabinoids, causing our ECS to become dormant.
 Through correcting a deficiency, we can activate the ECS so it can do its job; to oversee the healthy and balanced functioning of all bodily systems.

-If you’re asking, “is hemp an adaptogen” hopefully this article answered your question.
+If you’re asking, “is hemp an adaptogen” hopefully this article answered your search for the answer.
 You’ll find many more articles just like this one on our blog covering all things hemp, cannabis and the endocannabinoid system.